tejasnikumbh/ost-poc-backend/README.md

 # Installation Instructions
 After cloning the repository, make sure you have node installed.Then follow the steps

-- Run the following command to setup all node_modules
+- Run the following command to setup all dependencies
 ```javascript
 npm install
 ```